Optimization of Nonlinear Turbulence in Stellarators: Results

 We also run linear simulations for the initial and optimized equilibria, with the growth rates shown in Fig. \ref{linear kx0} at $k_x = 0$ and Fig. \ref{linear kx0.4} at $k_x = 0.4$.
-Although the optimized equilibria has lower heat fluxes, it has a significantly higher peak growth rate at $k_x = 0$.
+Although the optimized equilibria have lower heat fluxes, they have a significantly higher peak growth rate at $k_x = 0$.
 On the other hand, it has lower growth rates at lower $k_y$, and one would expect that the nonlinear heat flux scales like $\gamma/\langle k_{\perp}^2\rangle$ (where the angle brackets indicate a flux-surface average) \citep{Mariani2018IdentifyingFluxes}.
 Therefore, this might result in the observed lower nonlinear heat fluxes.
 However, this trend reverses for the simulations at $k_x = 0$.
-Furthermore, recent work has shown that both peak growth rates and the quasilinear $\gamma/\langle k_{\perp}^2\rangle$ estimate are both poor proxies for the heat flux \citep{Buller2023LinearStellarators}.
+Furthermore, recent work has shown that both peak growth rates and the quasilinear $\gamma/\langle k_{\perp}^2\rangle$ estimate are both poor proxies for the nonlinear heat flux \citep{Buller2023LinearStellarators}.

+As a preliminary example, we replicate the plots from Fig. \ref{linear sim} but with a quasi-linear estimate of the form